-I am a clinically trained social worker with an independent clinical social work license (LICSW) based in West Seattle.
-WA.
+I am a clinically trained social worker with an independent clinical social work license (LICSW).
 I received my masters in social work from Loyola University Chicago and an undergraduate degree in sociology from University of Wisconsin Madison.
 I have been providing psychotherapy services for 10+ years in a variety of settings.
 I use a holistic approach to healing that includes mind, body and spirit.
 I have a particular focus on trauma and I am a certified EMDR therapist.
 Every pain, trauma, and obstacle we experience in life has information to share with us.
 The most difficult times we face can be truly transformative if we know how to listen to them.
 Sometimes we can get lost down these turbulent roads and my job is to help you navigate the path that you are already on.

 Trauma comes in many forms and most of us have some significant, unresolved trauma because we live in a trauma inducing world.
 Trauma can show up as anxiety, depression, addictions, physical pain and illness, and relationship issues.
 It might be that you have adopted ways of thinking that don’t work for you.
 This could be trauma, feelings of unworthiness or inadequacy, anxiety, depression, false beliefs or unhealthy attachments.
 It might be that you have adopted ways of thinking that don’t work for you.
 Through a holistic approach we will discover what is not serving you and you will learn how to transmute these energies with your inner resources.
 We will tap into your innate strength so that you can move beyond limitations toward a life more aligned with your values and dreams.